-Given their relative youth as a club it is unsurprising that just 11 players have represented both Brentford and Burton Albion going back in history, with neither of tomorrow night’s matchday squads featuring anybody who has played for the two.
+Given their relative youth as a professional club it is unsurprising that just 11 players have represented both Brentford and Burton Albion going back in history, with neither of tonight’s matchday squads featuring anybody who has played for the two.

 Last season’s meetings did pit Brewers midfielder John Mousinho against his former club but his departure for Oxford United in the summer brought that connection to an end.
 Mousinho spent three years at Griffin Park between 2005 and 2008, scoring twice in 72 appearances.